-Finally the little group arrived at the ruins Isis had mentioned.
-There was not much left of the place that was once a town in the ancient times.
+Finally the little group arrived at the ruins Isis mentioned.
+There was not much left of the place that had been a town in ancient times.
 Stone pavements, some half standing walls and pillars were the only remains.

 Yuugi's eyes widened considerably when he looked over some of the carvings and paintings which still adorned the ruins.
 But Atemu was the only one who noted the sudden, strange reaction of his aibou.
 He wanted to ask the teen what was wrong, but Anzu prevented his actions by pointing to a place at the other end of the ruins.

-"Look, there are tents and people!" she said, surprised to find some other living beings this far away from civilization.
+"Look, there are tents and people!" she said, surprised to find some other living beings this far away from civilisation.

 "Caravans," Rishido answered calmly, not the slightest bit surprised.
 "There are some breeder families who stuck to traveling with their animals through the desert from one oasis to the next.
 There is one family who is even quite famous for their beautiful horses.
 They are one of the last old nobles from this country."